privacyidea/privacyidea/doc/policies/webui.rst

    a policy with the ``client`` parameter: requiring the users to login to the Web UI remotely from the internet with OTP but still login from within the LAN with the domain password.

+.. note:: Another sensible way to use this policy is to *disable* the login to the web UI either for certain IP addresses (``client``) or for users in certain realms.

 logout_time
 ~~~~~~~~~~~